tairasoul/botcraft-pikmin-project/README.md

 Reads library files from a "commands" folder in the working directory, look through src/commands to see how it should be structured.
 Multiple commands can exist per library, however they all need to be added at the same time.

-Very specifically made for protocol version 766, manual modification will be required for other protocol versions.

 Requires a modification to Botcraft's source that makes Botcraft::World::SetBlockImpl a virtual function (allowing for override).

 Also needs a modification that adds Botcraft::LoginType and makes Client->Connect take LoginType instead of a bool for third argument.